dendroica/mriptools/README.md

 Run the following line in R: `devtools::update_packages("mriptools")`

 ## Instructions
 Below is an example R script to run the `mrip()` function.
+Set your baseline for comparison in `comparison_timespan`.
 Set the FIPS code for your state:
 GA=13, SC=45, NC=37, VA=51, MD=24, DE=10, NJ=34, NY=36, CT=9, RI=44, MA=25, NH=33, ME=23
 Set the `out_dir` variable to the folder where output plots and CSV files will be generated.
 The `in_dir` argument is optional, and points to a location with your downloaded files.
 If this option is not set, the default behavior is to pull the data directly from the data repository online: https://www.st.nmfs.noaa.gov/st1/recreational/MRIP_Estimate_Data/CSV/Wave%20Level%20Estimate%20Downloads